Keeping yourself safe from the kids (and others).

 Normally, we think of threats as being “out there” on the internet.
-The problem is that sometimes the threat is nearby, right in our own home.
+Sometimes, the threat comes from within our own home.

 This article was originally titled “How Do I Protect Myself from My Children?”
-On reflection, though, it’s not just the kids you need to worry about; it’s just about any device you connect to your network: the computer your friends bring over, the “internet of things” enabled device you purchase, the smart TV … and yes, sometimes the computer belonging to a precocious child.
+On reflection, though, it’s not just the kids you need to worry about; it’s just about any device you connect to your network: the computer your friends bring over, the “internet of things”-enabled device you purchase, the smart TV … and yes, sometimes the computer belonging to a child.

-The good news is, you can protect yourself.
+The good news is that you can protect yourself.
 You just have to look at your network a tad differently.

 Who do you trust?

-First, we need to group the computers in your home into distinct buckets:
+We need to group the technology in your home into distinct buckets:

-To protect one bucket from the others, we somehow need to split the network, which might be easy if your router supports it, or slightly more difficult if not.
-On top of that we also need to talk about how the “Internet of Things” and software firewalls affect what we do.
+To protect one bucket from the others, we need to split the network.
+This might be easy if your router supports it, or slightly more difficult if not.
+On top of that, we also need to talk about how the “internet of things” and software firewalls affect what we do.